react-declarative/rn-declarative/README.md

 ## Code sample

-> Adaptive Forms for the React Native
+> Responsive Forms for the React Native

 ```tsx
 import { One, FieldType, TypedField } from 'rn-declarative';